oncleben31/home-assistant-config/README.md

 ### Devices used

-- Raspbery Pi v3 for hosting HassOS
+- A Microserver HP Gen8 to host a HassOS Virtual Machine
 - Xiaomi devices:
   - Vacuum Roborock cleaner
   - Lot of sensors and switchs